Fun Nature Activities, Investigations, and Crafts for Kids

 Computer art programs can also be useful for drawing natural objects.
 Some programs are free to download or to use in an Internet browser.
 Computers can be used for free at many libraries.
-There are inexpensive art programs available for the iPod Touch and other personal electronic devices.
+Inexpensive art programs and apps are available for mobile electronic devices.
 If a child is lucky enough to have access to one of these devices, they can create digital art outdoors.
-Despite the relatively small screen of an iPod Touch, people are creating wonderful pieces of art with it.
+Despite the relatively small screen of some devices, people create wonderful works of art with them.

 Creating art and crafts with pressed flowers is fun.
 The traditional method of pressing flowers with heavy books or a flower press takes so long that children may lose interest in the process, however.
 Pressing or drying flowers in a microwave solves this problem.

 Pressing Flowers in a Microwave

 Nature sculptures, 3D pictures, or room decorations can be created with natural materials like cones, twigs, branches, nuts, seeds, feathers, sea shells, and pressed flowers and leaves.
 Fibrous plant materials can be woven into shapes.
 Jewelry can also be made from collections of natural objects.
 Pre-made containers like flower containers and pots or natural objects such as stones or wood can be decorated with flat or 3D nature illustrations.
 Natural dyes can be created from some plants, which can be used to colour fabrics and other items.

 Nature-themed crafts are also fun, even when synthetic materials are used instead of natural ones.
 Paper sculptures of plants and animals can be enjoyable to make.
 For more expensive sculptures, artificial clays that are either air dried or oven baked can be bought in arts and crafts stores and sometimes in toy stores.
 Dough sculptures can also be made.

 How to Make a Paper Rose